jdittrich/userNeedResearchBook/text/dataGathering.md

 \
 <!-- SECTION: TECHNIQUE -->

-When you look at your notesheet and think about what to write down, listening and observing don't work well.
+When you look down at your notes and think about what to write, listening and observing don't work well.
 Try too keep it as unobtrusive as possible.

 * If you don’t care too much about your handwriting you can write notes without much looking at the paper except for some occasional glances (the method has its limits, though)